hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/queries/2-create-query.md

 }
 ```

-Great!
+Cool!
 The query is now ready, let's integrate it.
 Currently, we are just using some dummy data.
 Let us remove this dummy data and create the UI based on our GraphQL response.

 Now, inside `lib/screens/tabs/todos/all.dart` ,  lets wrap our ListView with Query widget